Automated Optimisation

 The optimise method allows you to run a complete “Active Learning” loop.
 DigiQual will generate an initial design, run your external solver, check the results, and automatically add new points where the model is weak.

-When you trigger the optimise method, DigiQual acts as an orchestrator for your simulation workflows.
-It performs the following steps:
+When you trigger the optimise method, DigiQual acts as an orchestrator, completing the following active learning loop until statistical requirements are satisfied.

 1. Initialisation: If you have no existing data, DigiQual generates an initial batch of input coordinates using Latin Hypercube Sampling (LHS) to ensure a good spread across your variable ranges.